alirezamirian/visular/README.md

 specific position guidelines and magnets) can be implemented with the same api.

-`vz-guideline` for example uses two basic api of the `vz-diagram`, `addOverlay()` and `addElementPositionInterceptor()` to add guidelines and intercept position of elements while they are dragging around
+`vz-guideline` for example uses two basic api of the `vz-diagram`, `addOverlay()` and `addElementPositionInterceptor()` to add guidelines and intercept position of elements while they are dragging around.

 # Why?
 TODO